 Do you consider yourself an empath?
 Are you highly aware of the emotions of those around you?
+Can you sense what other people need emotionally?
 Do you sometimes mistake other people's emotions for your own?
-Can you sense what other people need emotionally?
-Consider the list below and sense whether you are an empath.
+Consider the list below to see whether you are an empath.

 1. You Absorb Other People's Emotions

 Benefits: As an empath, you have highly sensitive mirror neurons in your brain and can read emotional cues, body language and tones of voice that other people miss.
 People likely feel deeply heard, seen and understood by you, and will often seek your support.